cloud-gov/cg-site/content/overview/overview/why-available-other-agencies.md

   - /overview/why-available-other-agencies
 ---

-cloud.gov will help other federal agencies deliver taxpayer-funded services the American people deserve in a faster, more user-centered way.
+cloud.gov helps federal agencies deliver taxpayer-funded services the American people deserve in a faster, more user-centered way.

 ## Solving the cloud operations bottleneck